Jonesboro Personal Injury Lawyers

 - The processes are similar but different – including time limits in which to bring claims.

 - Georgia’s workers’ compensation system is what is considered a “no-fault system.”
-Essentially, this means that injured workers do not have the burden of showing the employer was negligent in order to receive benefits.
+Essentially, this means that injured workers do not have the burden of showing the employer was negligent to receive benefits.
 Conversely, injured workers may not bring personal injury lawsuits against their employers for injuries suffered most of the time.

 - Workers’ comp benefits and personal injury lawsuit recoveries are very different.